Obelisk ship

-Obelisk ships were ships used to transport obelisks.
+Ships were used during the Eighteenth Dynasty of ancient Egypt to transport obelisks from the quarry to their destination.
+Fifteen centuries later, the Romans used ships to transport obelisks across the Mediterranean to Rome.

 Today, eight ancient Egyptian obelisks stand in Rome, though not in their original places.
 The first of the obelisks, the 263-ton Flaminian obelisk, was transported from Heliopolis – modern-day Cairo – in 10 BCE. while the last, the 500-ton Lateran obelisk, was transported from Karnak.

 Ancient Egypt

 The earliest obelisk ships were built in Ancient Egypt to transport obelisks via the Nile from the quarries to their destination.

 During the reign of Thutmose I, Ineni was granted superintendence of the king's building projects, which included the erection of two obelisks.
 A surviving text fragment documents that the obelisk ship had a length of ~63 m and a width of ~21 m.

 A relief depicting Hatshepsut's barge loaded with two obelisks on its way to the great temple of Amun at Karnak was found in the Mortuary Temple of Hatshepsut at Deir el-Bahari.

 In the 19th dynasty, Seti I commissioned numerous works, including multiple obelisks, and large barges to transport them.
 A rock stela at Aswan states: